We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Utah flights can be made cheaper if you choose a flight in the evening.
-Booking a flight in the morning will likely mean higher prices.
+Utah flights can be made cheaper if you choose a flight in the morning.
+Booking a flight in the afternoon will likely mean higher prices.

 The great state of Utah is rich in history and diversity.
 The Mormons arrived in 1847 and started building what is known today as Salt Lake City.
 Forty-three years later and after the Mormon Church renounced the practice of polygamy, Utah became a state and has been thriving ever since.